INTRODUCTION

 A wave of dread flushed my system as I felt my brain going offline.

 Oh fuck.
-Oh please God not NOW.
+Oh please Lord not NOW.

 It’s hard to explain the unique terror of a panic attack that comes moments before public speaking, unless you’ve been through it.